View all monuments in NYC Parks, as well as temporary public art installations on our NYC Public Art Map and Guide.

-William Shakespeare was born in Stratford-on-Avon in April of 1564.
-His father, John Shakespeare, was a glove-maker and commodities trader who rose to become a prominent local alderman and bailiff before suffering declining fortunes.
+William Shakespeare was born in Stratford-on-Avon in April 1564.
+His father, John Shakespeare, was a glove-maker and commodities trader who became a prominent local alderman and bailiff before suffering declining fortunes.
 His mother, Mary Arden, was the daughter of a prosperous landowner.
-Little is known of Shakespeare’s upbringing; he was locally schooled, likely at the King Edward VI School in Stratford, acquired a reasonable knowledge of Latin and Greek, and read the Roman dramatists.
+Little is known of Shakespeare’s upbringing; he was locally schooled, likely at the King Edward VI School in Stratford, acquired a practical knowledge of Latin and Greek, and read the Roman dramatists.

 In 1582, he married Anne Hathaway, and they had a daughter, Susanna, and twins Judith and Hamnet.
 Hamnet died in boyhood.
-The first account of Shakespeare’s professional accomplishments appears in 1592, when rival playwright Robert Greene, in his book A Groats-Worth of Witte, referred to the rising actor and dramatist as “an upstart crow, beautified with our feathers…” In 1594, Shakespeare was a charter member of a theatre company known as the Chamberlain’s Men (as of 1603, the King’s Men) who performed mainly at the Globe Theater in London.
-He held a one-tenth interest in the Globe, and it was there that many of his plays were performed before the theater burned in 1613 during a production of his Henry VIII; Shakespeare retired to Stratford around this time.
+The first account of Shakespeare’s professional accomplishments appears in 1592, when rival playwright Robert Greene, in his book A Groats-Worth of Witte, referred to the rising actor and dramatist as “an upstart crow, beautified with our feathers…” In 1594, Shakespeare was a charter member of a theatre company known as the Chamberlain’s Men (as of 1603, the King’s Men) who performed mainly at London’s Globe Theater.
+He held a one-tenth interest in the Globe, and many of his plays were performed there before it burned in 1613 during a production of his Henry VIII; Shakespeare retired to Stratford around this time.

-Shakespeare was enormously prolific.
-In his relatively short career he authored 13 comedies, 13 historical dramas, 6 tragedies, 4 tragic comedies and 154 sonnets.
-Many of his plays have become classics of the stage, and his poems are revered for their mastery of language and verse.
-Thus this modestly educated man of the Elizabethan age left an indelible mark on the English language and Western culture.
+Though he died in 1616, Shakespeare was enormously prolific.
+In his relatively short career, he authored 13 comedies, 13 historical dramas, 6 tragedies, 4 tragic comedies and 154 sonnets.
+Many of his plays have become classics, and his poems are revered for their mastery of language and verse.
+Thus, this modestly educated man of the Elizabethan age left an indelible mark on the English language and Western culture.